 The mean number of eggs and larvae at each concentration of TBZ was counted under a binocular stereo zoom microscope (Olympus SZ40, Japan) and percentage of hatch was derived using the following formula to determine the resistance status.
 The percentage hatch was taken as a percentage of resistance as the larvae survived anthelmintic treatment.

+Percentage hatch=Number of larvae hatchedTotal number of eggs addedX100

+[Please, consider the formula as given above.
+This is more scientific.]

 Number of larvae hatched